richafnu/Viva/Viva/glint/setup/questions-setup.md

 1. Replace "logo-name" in this text with the name of your uploaded logo: `![logo-name](logo-name "logo-name")`
 1. Copy and paste the `![logo-name](logo-name "logo-name")` text (with your logo name added) and paste into the end of the Text field in the survey introduction message.
 1. Select **Save Changes**.
-1. [Preview your survey](/viva/glint/setup/preview-manage-enable-engage-programs) to confirm that this process is successful.
+1. [Preview your survey](/viva/glint/setup/preview-manage-enable-engage-programs) to confirm that the logo appears as expected.

 ## Edit survey items